Quaker Meetings + Meeting Records

 - How to Deposit Meeting Records

-Meeting clerks should consult this two page overview [PDF] about depositing meeting records.
+Meeting clerks should consult "Depositing Quaker Meeting Records" [PDF] about depositing meeting records.
 It covers frequently asked questions about what to deposit in the archives, paper vs. electronic documents, ownership and access regulations, and more.
 We welcome further questions, as well as inquiries about arranging deposits to the Friends Historical Library, by email (firstname.lastname@example.org) or telephone (610-328-8496).

 - Meeting Records Online

 Many Quaker meeting records are online via Ancestry.com.
-On campus patrons may access the records here.
+On campus patrons may access Quaker records on Ancestry.com with this link (you may need to click the link twice).
 Ancestry subscribers with individual accounts may access them here.
 Records of the Monthly Meeting of Friends of Philadelphia, Northern District, Southern District, and Philadelphia Quarterly Meeting - may be accessed through the Philadelphia Congregations Early Records Project.

 - Microfilm Access